Dementia Care Discussed by Bristol Care Homes

 What should you think about when it comes to Dementia Care?

 You should always seek support from dementia specialists when you start to care for someone with dementia.
 They will help you to understand the disease, what is happening at different stages and how to cope with everyday life.
 Don’t ever try to do it on your own, there is lots of support and advice available for you which will help you understand and implement strategies which will help your loved one as well as you.
-It is very demanding caring for someone with dementia and unfortunately, it will often progress and the symptoms will worsen and there may be a time that you have to think about 24/7 care in a specialist care home to keep you and your loved one safe, as well as caring for your own mental well being.
+It is very demanding caring for someone with dementia and unfortunately, it will often progress and the symptoms will worsen and there may be a time that you have to think about 24/7 care in a specialist care home to keep you and your loved one safe and in good mental health, as well as caring for your own mental well being.

 How do you know when a loved one would be better cared for in a care home?